eb-bruns/WoS_wordsearch_cryopres/README.md

 Word search analysis of Web of Science (WoS) data, searching for family, genus, and keywords related to cryopreservation.

 Results published in ~
 ### Pence VC, Bruns EB.
-The Tip of the Iceberg: Cryopreservation Needs for Meeting the Challenge of Exceptional Plant Conservation.
-Plants.
-2022; 11(12):1528. https://doi.org/10.3390/plants11121528
+2022.
+The Tip of the Iceberg: Cryopreservation Needs for Meeting the Challenge of Exceptional Plant Conservation. *Plants 11*(12):1528. https://doi.org/10.3390/plants11121528

 Funding provided by the Institute of Museum and Library Services, grant number MG-30-17-0055-17 Awarded to Cincinnati Zoo & Botanical Garden